home

 NO 22 10 32

-Once the bill passed the wets began lobbying Wilson to veto the law.
-American Federation of Labor President (and Wilson political ally) Samuel Gompers visited Wilson and pressed him to kill the bill noting that beer was the working man’s beverage.
-Caught between the two factions Wilson told his Secretary, Joseph Tumulty, “how impossible this is for me, especially at [the] present.”
+Once the bill passed wets began lobbying Wilson to veto the law.
+Wilson political ally, American Federation of Labor (AF of L) President Samuel Gompers visited Wilson and pressed him to kill the bill noting that beer was the working man’s beverage.
+Banning it would discriminate against workers while allowing the wealthy to keep their stocks of hard liquor.
+Gompers had a legitimate point.
+Beer and ale are relatively inexpensive, but will only last a short while in storage, while more expensive distilled liquors will last for years.
+Caught between the two factions, drys and wets, Wilson told his Secretary, Joseph Tumulty, “how impossible this is for me, especially at [the] present.”
 However, on March 3, 1917 Wilson signed the bill.

-Disappointed wets did not give up, however, and seven saloon-keepers filed suit with the District Supreme Court.
-The plaintiffs claimed that by selling them licenses the District government had recognized the saloon-keepers’ right to sell liquor and that the Sheppard Act therefore violated their property rights.
-The District Judge, Justice Gould, refused the claim noting that the internal revenue license was in fact a tax, and did not guarantee the right to sell intoxicants.
-He noted that the US Supreme Court had earlier ruled that there were no right to property in selling liquor as there were important public health and safety rights which took precedence. (“Sheppard Dry Law is Upheld by Court” Washington Star, 24 October 1917).
+Disappointed wets did not give up however, and seven saloon-keepers filed suit with the District Supreme Court.
+The plaintiffs claimed that by selling them licenses the District government had recognized the saloon-keepers’ right to sell liquor and therefore the Sheppard Act violated their property rights.
+The District Judge, Justice Gould, refused the claim noting that the internal revenue license was in fact a tax not a license, and did not guarantee the right to sell intoxicants.
+He noted that the US Supreme Court had earlier ruled there was no over-riding legal right to sell liquor because there were important public health and safety rights which took precedence over property rights. (“Sheppard Dry Law is Upheld by Court” Washington Star, 24 October 1917).

-At midnight October 31, 1917, Washington, D.C. went dry without a great deal of fanfare.
-Many restaurants had already run out of liquor and were serving ice water.
-Private clubs had sold their remaining stock to their members as private stocks of liquor were still allowed.
-A few areas were crowded.
+A few areas in the city were crowded that final evening.
 Ninth street from Pennsylvania to K Street, which included Washington’s tiny Chinatown, was crowded until after 1 am with people celebrating, or mourning, the end of John Barleycorn at DC’s Chinese restaurants.
 M Street between Rock Creek and the Aqueduct Bridge, a saloon-heavy area, ended up closing before midnight as stocks were exhausted.
 The same was true along H Street NW, another area populated by saloons. (“King Booze Quits Throne in Capital” Evening Star, 1 November 1917).

 A local DC photography studio made a mock-up coffin for whiskey which became a popular prop for doughboys getting their pictures taken in their new uniforms.
 The top of the coffin prop reads "Gone But Not Forgotten."
 (Photo courtesy of Wes P. Thanks Wes!)

-There were still three breweries operating in DC in 1917, all of which were forced to close.
-Washington Brewing Company simply shut its doors.
-National Capital Brewing switched to making Carry's Ice Cream, then sold that business but kept the family’s other business, a local bank.
-Christian Heurich’s brewery tried switching to a non-alcoholic fruit drink.
-Christian Heurich was 75 years old when Prohibition started in DC and had invested much of his fortune in real estate so he was safe financially.
-However, he noted that he did not want to just fire all of his workers simply because Congress decided that the people in DC could no longer buy alcohol.
+Christian Heurich’s brewery was the largest in Washington.
+They tried switching to a non-alcoholic fruit drink.
+Heurich was 75 years old in 1917 and had invested much of his fortune in real estate so he was safe financially so he could easily have retired.
+However, he did not want to just fire all of his workers simply because Congress decided that the people in DC could no longer buy alcohol.
 So in September 1917, Heurich bought $100,000 worth of apples.
-He stored them in his lagering cellars and once they were made into a mash, pasteurized it so it would not ferment and produced a sparkling apple drink.
-They added hops to the resulting drink for flavor and stored it in empty beer kegs.
-The drink went over well, but soon began to ferment despite the pasteurization.
+He stored them in his lagering cellars, made them into a mash, pasteurized it so it would not ferment, and produced a sparkling apple drink.
+He added hops to the resulting drink for flavor and stored it in empty beer kegs that had been sterilized.
+The drink went over well, but the remaining stock soon began to ferment despite the pasteurization, probably because of lingering yeast in the kegs.
 Heurich hurriedly sold off as much of the stock as he could while it was still legal to do so.
 According to Heurich’s unpublished memoirs, a limo from the White House came to the brewery to buy some a keg or two.
-The unsold remaining two thirds of the apple drink was put into storage.
+The remaining unsold two thirds of the apple drink was put into storage.
 Once Prohibition was lifted in 1933 and Heurich's reopened, it was poured down the drain to make room for real beer.

 The Lever Bill